-Latest New York casino drama: Residents push back in Coney Island; Governor issues denial
+Latest New York casino drama: Residents push back in Coney Island; governor issues denial

-Despite promises of job creation and economic revitalization, many Coney Island residents are pushing back.
+Despite promises of job creation and economic revitalisation, many Coney Island residents are pushing back.
 They are citing concerns over the impact of gambling on the community.
 At a town hall meeting led by local activist Ronald Stewart this week, opponents voiced fears that the casino would harm rather than help the area.

 “Those who say this will bring value – no, this will take value from the people who gamble their money away,” Stewart declared, capturing the sentiments of many who worry the development will benefit only its investors.